duniter/duniter/doc/Protocol.md

 ## Introduction

 UCP aims at defining a data format, interpretation of it and processing rules in order to build coherent free currency systems in a P2P environment.
-UCP is to be understood as an *abstract* protocol since it does not defined all of the currency parameters' value but only the rules over it.
+UCP is to be understood as an *abstract* protocol since it does not define all of the currency parameters' value but only the rules about them.

-This document is describing UCP in a bottom-up logic, so you will find first the details of the protocol (data format) to end with general protocol requirements.
+This document describes UCP in a bottom-up logic, so you will find first the details of the protocol (data format) to end with general protocol requirements.

 ## Conventions